Spotlight on Local Art

 Local art in healthcare and senior living environments fosters a sense of community.
 The familiar details offer comfort to patients and residents, which can aid healing by evoking positive emotions and serve as conversation starters to promote social interaction and cognitive engagement.

-At Block, Inc., paintings from local visual artist Doug Weaver highlight basements turned entrepreneurial spaces, unveiling a hidden world of creativity.
+At Block, Inc. offices, artwork by local artist Doug Weaver highlights basements transformed into entrepreneurial spaces, unveiling a world of creativity.

 Local artist Jeremy Rabus merges legacy and innovation at Block, Inc. in St. Louis, Missouri, by creating vibrant, dimensional wall art.